 When choosing a potting soil, look for a light, fluffy mixture that doesn’t compact when watered.
 It should be very easy to dig into with your hands, and water shouldn’t pool at the top of the mix for more than a few seconds.

-You might consider adding in slow release fertilizer to your soil base, as this will keep your hostas nourished.
+You might add in slow release fertilizer to your soil base, as this will keep your hostas nourished.
 The alternative is to apply fertilizer regularly to your potted plants, as they will use up the nutrients in the soil quickly.

 Is Miracle Grow good for hostas?